 In everyday communication:

-- Only 7% relies on actual spoken words.
+- Only 7% communication is done using words.

 Non-Verbal Communication | Examples |